How to Get to Antibes

 If you are flying into Nice Cote d'Azur Airport then getting a bus directly to Antibes is very simple.
 The bus number 250 runs as an airport express shuttle, with a journey time of around 25 minutes to Biot, 32 minutes to Antibes and a further 10-15 minutes travel time on to Juan-les-Pins and Golfe Juan.

-Trains to Antibes
+Train to Antibes

 Antibes is connected to the rest of France via the SNCF train network.
 The TGV, France's intercity high-speed rail service, runs direct from Paris to Antibes and takes approximately 5 hours.
 Advance reservation for TGV trains are necessary.